 Admit it, who hasn't done this?
 When you've been up all night in the bathroom but still have to make yourself go to work in the morning, you want something easy, quick and something that works.

 However, there is one big problem with this approach.
 Sure you have that drink, and you feel more active, but then what happens after the drink.
 It is like a roller coaster.
 You have an increase in energy, but then you have to have the downward part of the ride.
 So we go up and down throughout the day from one quick fix to the other.

-Obviously the correct approach is to never get your body into a state where you need the quick fix.
-Ok stop laughing now.
-That is of course the story book approach to life but we live in the real world of crohn's disease where the happy ending approach does not always work.
+The correct approach is to never get your body into a state where you need the quick fix.
+Ok, stop laughing now.
+That is, of course, the storybook approach to life but we live in the real world of Crohn's disease where the happy ending approach does not always work.

 What we need though is a HEALTHY quick fix to give us the extra energy we need but we also want to avoid the crash and burn of an unhealthy choice.

 MY TOP 10 HEALTHY ENERGY QUICK FIXERS

 1. EXPOSE YOURSELF.